AdaCore/spark2014/docs/ug/en/appendix/implementation_defined_pragmas.rst

 of Off; a package whose visible part has a SPARK_Mode of Auto may also be referenced).

-Similarly, code where SPARK_Mode is On shall, with some exceptions, not enclose code where SPARK_Mode is Off unless the non-SPARK code is part of the "completion"
-(using that term imprecisely, because we are including the private part of a package as part of its "completion" here) of a SPARK declaration.
-One major exception to this general rule is the (permitted) case of a library-level package (or generic package) visible part or private part having a SPARK_Mode of On which immediately encloses a declaration for which the initial section is explicitly specified to have SPARK_Mode of Off.
-There are also exceptions to this rule (described below) for protected units.

 Code where SPARK_Mode is Off shall not enclose code where Spark_Mode is On.
 However, if an instance of a generic unit is enclosed by code where SPARK_Mode is Off and if any SPARK_Mode specifications occur within the generic unit, then the corresponding SPARK_Mode specifications occurring within the instance have no semantic effect.
-[In particular, such an ignored SPARK_Mode specification could not violate the preceding "Off shall not enclose On" rule because the Spark_Mode of the entire instance is Off.
+[In particular, such an ignored SPARK_Mode specification could not violate the preceding "Off shall not enclose On" rule because the SPARK_Mode of the entire instance is Off.
 Similarly, such an ignored SPARK_Mode specification could not violate the preceding rule that a SPARK_Mode specification shall only apply to a (section of a) library-level entity.]

-For purposes of both the "Off shall not enclose On" rule and the "On shall not enclose non-completion Off" rules just described, the initial section of a child unit is considered to occur immediately within either the visible part (for a public child unit) or the private part (for a private child unit) of the parent unit.
+For purposes of the "Off shall not enclose On" rule just described, the initial section of a child unit is considered to occur immediately within either the visible part (for a public child unit) or the private part (for a private child unit) of the parent unit.
 In addition, the private